mamun2519/workshop/react-design-patterns/readme.md

 4. **Simplified Testing** – Testing a small, focused component is easier than testing a large, complex one.

 # Two Most Common Patterns: HOC & Render Props

+A Higher-Order Component (HOC) is a pattern in React that allows you to re-use component logic.
+It's a function that takes a component and returns a new component with additional props or logic.

+HOCs are commonly used for:

+- Reusing component logic
+  Adding extra features like authentication, logging, etc.
+  Modifying props or behavior of the wrapped component without changing the original component.